 - Transfer the pan to the oven and cook until the poussin is just done, and the juices from the thigh run clear when pierced, about 15 minutes.
 Place the pan with the poussin in it back on the burner and heat it again gently (this helps to allow the skin to release if it has stuck at all to the pan).
 Remove the poussin from the pan, transfer it to a heated serving dish and serve immediately with the apple mustard sauce on the side.

 - About 2-3 healthy 1ft long branches of a non-bitter spruce tree, needles removed to yield around 2 cup lightly packed needles, twigs reserved for another purpose, like smoking.

 - ¼ cup kosher salt

 - ½ gallon water

-- Place the spruce and half the water to cover in a high speed blender.
+- Place the spruce and half the water to cover, along with the salt in a high speed blender.
 Puree the mixture until the spruce is broken up fine, and the liquid is very aromatic--a minute or two.

 - Add the spruce mixture to the remaining water in a pot, bring to a simmer, and cool completely.

 - Reserve the brine until needed.